 L. M. Montgomery

 The Boomerang is a monthly digital downloadable product that features copywork and dictation passages from a specific read aloud novel.
-It is geared toward 8th to 10th graders (ages 13-15) and is the indispensable tool for Brave Writer parents who want to teach language arts in a natural, literature-bathed context.
+It is geared toward young teens ages 13-14 and is the indispensable tool for Brave Writer parents who want to teach language arts in a natural, literature-bathed context.

 About the book

-Purchase the Anne of Green Gables novel here (affiliate link).
+Purchase the Anne of Green Gables novel here (Amazon affiliate link).